 Bringing Your Kids?

-- There are small quarter-operated "rides" spread out throughout the outlets.
-It's a great "reward" to placate the kids in between stores, but do bring quarters!
+Also, there are small quarter-operated rides spread out throughout the outlets.
+It's a great reward to placate the kids in between stores, but do bring quarters.